sriram-bhargav/CarND-Vehicle-Detection/README.md

 linear SVM is used to train the model using HOG, spatial and color histogram features (functions defined in `Feature Extraction` section).

-Acheived test accuracy of 0.9997
+Achieved test accuracy of 0.9997, `C=0.001` parameter is used to reduce overfitting and improve model generalization which will reduce false positives.

 ### Sliding Window Search